misterdev/baselines/torch_training/Getting_Started_Training.md

 The possible actions of an agent are

 - 0 *Do Nothing*:  If the agent is moving it continues moving, if it is stopped it stays stopped
 - 1 *Deviate Left*: This action is only valid at cells where the agent can change direction towards left.
 If action is chosen, the left transition and a rotation of the agent orientation to the left is executed.
-If the agent is stopped at any position, this action will cause it to start moving in any cell where forward or left is allowed! [**Adrian**: Why forward is allowed/applied?]
+If the agent is stopped at any position, this action will cause it to start moving in any cell where forward or left is allowed!
 - 2 *Go Forward*: This action will start the agent when stopped.
 At switches this will chose the forward direction.
 - 3 *Deviate Right*: Exactly the same as deviate left but for right turns.
 - 4 *Stop*: This action causes the agent to stop, this is necessary to avoid conflicts in multi agent setups (Not needed for navigation).